Skip to main content

 calculate_hyperfocal_distance

-Calculate hyperfocal distance and sharp limits for a lens and aperture to optimize depth of field in photography.
+Calculate hyperfocal distance and near/far sharp limits for a camera lens given focal length, aperture, and circle of confusion.
+Plan depth of field precisely.

 Instructions